shintadono/Win32/README.md

 Win32
 =====

-Win32 API wrapper for .NET and Mono writter in C#
+Win32 API wrapper for .NET and Mono written in C#

 Win32 project
 -------------